codess-aus/DP-900/nonrelational.md

 Columns within a column family are physically stored in the same file.

+You should use the Cassandra API to store columnar data.
+This API is compatible with Apache Cassandra databases, which are column-family databases used to store columnar data consisting of row identifiers and a group of information stored in a column.
+Each group of information is stored in independent data structures named keyspaces.

+You should use the Cassandra API when moving column-family format data to the cloud to support an existing application.
+Microsoft suggests limiting the use of the **Cassandra API to supporting existing data**, such as when **moving data to the cloud**.
+The Cassandra API is specifically designed to support **column-family data**.

 A **table** data Store uses a row and column data format with the data somewhat normalized but the same schema is not enforced across all rows.